JakeJeong/AWCameraView/README.md

 /// Take a picture
 [cameraView takePicture];

-/// Enable tap-on-focus for camera-view cameraView.enableFocusOnTap = YES;
+/// Enable tap-on-focus for camera-view; no need to call 'focusOnPoint' cameraView.enableFocusOnTap = YES;

-/// Focus on top-left point of camera-view
-[cameraView focusOnPoint:CGPointMake(0, 0)];
+/// (Manually) focus on top-left point of camera-view [cameraView focusOnPoint:CGPointMake(0, 0)];

-/// Focus on bottom-right point of camera-view [cameraView focusOnPoint:CGPointMake(1, 1)];
+/// (Manually) focus on bottom-right point of camera-view [cameraView focusOnPoint:CGPointMake(1, 1)];
 ```